Paul F. Tompkins: Voice acting

 Tompkins has done voice work for many animated television series including Dr. Katz, Professional Therapist, King of the Hill, and Bob's Burgers, in which he voices the recurring character Randy.
 He lent his voice to a character in an unaired 2007 episode of Aqua Teen Hunger Force titled "Boston" that was supposed to be the premiere episode of the show's fifth season, but it was pulled by Turner Broadcasting System to avoid further controversy surrounding the 2007 Boston bomb scare.

 Tompkins later appeared in an episode during the show's 7th season.
-He was also the voice of one of the thugs in Walt Disney Animation Studios' 2010 computer animated film Tangled.
+He was also the voice of one of the thugs in Walt Disney Animation Studios' 2010 animated film Tangled.
 Tompkins was the voice of Benton Criswell, a character in MTV series Super Adventure Team which featured marionettes in the style of the 1960s British series Thunderbirds; the role was credited under the stage name Francis Mt.
 Pleasant.
 He was the voice of a puppet in ads for the Ford Focus.

 Tompkins played Mr. Peanutbutter in the 2014 Netflix original animated series BoJack Horseman.
 Tompkins voices the recurring character, Gladstone Gander, in the reboot series of DuckTales.
 In 2020, he voiced Dr. Migleemo, a therapist aboard the USS Cerritos in the CBS All Access animated series Star Trek: Lower Decks.

 Political and social commentary

-Tompkins has appeared on several television programs devoted to discussing politics, popular culture and current events; however, he says he does not consider himself to be a political comic.
+Tompkins has appeared on several television programs devoted to discussing politics, popular culture, and current events; however, he says he does not consider himself to be a political comic.

 Tompkins was a contributor to the "Us People's Weekly Entertainment" segment of The Daily Show in 1998.
 In 2003 he was a writer and correspondent for Real Time with Bill Maher in the show's first season and wrote again for the show in 2009.
 He appeared on Tough Crowd with Colin Quinn in 2004.
-In 2004 he also became a pop culture analyst on VH1's Best Week Ever; in 2008 the show was retooled and relaunched as Best Week Ever with Paul F. Tompkins with Tompkins as host.
-From 2006 to 2008 he was a regular guest on Countdown with Keith Olbermann.
-In 2008 he appeared on Lewis Black's Root of All Evil and took part in a panel on Larry King Live in an episode titled "Politics & Humor".
+Also in 2004, he became a pop culture analyst on VH1's Best Week Ever; in 2008, the show was retooled and relaunched as Best Week Ever with Paul F. Tompkins with Tompkins as host.
+From 2006 to 2008, he was a regular guest on Countdown with Keith Olbermann.
+In 2008, he appeared on Lewis Black's Root of All Evil and took part in a panel on Larry King Live in an episode titled "Politics & Humor".

 Tompkins has appeared in documentaries such as Jamie Kennedy's Heckler (2007) and Doug Benson's Super High Me (2007).
 He also appeared in The Bitter Buddha (2013), a documentary about the career of actor and comedian Eddie Pepitone.

 Tompkins later became the host of a discussion show called No, You Shut Up! by The Jim Henson Company under its Henson Alternative banner.